SVJLucas/MangroveAI/README.md

 # MangroveAI

 MangroveAI is a deep learning-based approach for mangrove monitoring and conservation using satellite imagery.
-This repository contains the code and data for the paper "Deep Learning for Mangrove Conservation: Improved Mapping with Mamba".
+This repository contains the code and data for the paper "A Deep Learning-Based Approach for Mangrove Monitoring".
 The project aims to enhance mangrove segmentation accuracy by leveraging advanced deep learning models, including convolutional, transformer, and Mamba architectures.

 ## Overview